ldgalvan/glucoseformer/README.md

 | + RoPE                           | 🥇 12.10    | 18.5       | 🥇 27.7     | 2.64             | 5.70           |
 | + RoPE + PCA (3 features) + IOB  | 12.70       | 🥇 13.5     | 🥇 27.7     | 2.64             | 4.94           |

+**Analysis:** It was insightful to observe how different model variants performed in terms of percentage error.
+The best-performing models were those using the 5-hour input window, which provided 28,500 training sequences, striking an effective balance between inference speed and prediction accuracy.
 ## Conclusion and Future Improvements

 Forecasting continuous glucose monitor (CGM) values over time is a critical challenge in modern healthcare.
 In this project, we explored the feasibility of using transformer-based models with approximately 3.1 million parameters, along with feature extraction and dimensionality reduction techniques, to predict CGM trends.